 Another common cause of SI joint dysfunction is pregnancy.
 During pregnancy, hormones are released in the woman's body that allows ligaments to relax.
 This prepares the body for childbirth.
 Relaxation of the ligaments holding the SI joints together allows for increased motion in the joints and can lead to increased stresses and abnormal wear.
 The additional weight and walking pattern (altered gait) associated with pregnancy also places additional stress on the SI joints.

 There are many disorders that affect the joints of the body that can also cause inflammation in the SI joints.
-These include gout, rheumatoid arthritis, psoriasis, and ankylosing spondylitis.
+These include gout, rheumatoid arthritis, psoriatic arthritis, reactive arthritis, and ankylosing spondylitis.
 These are all various forms of arthritis that can affect all joints.
 Ankylosing spondylitis is an inflammatory arthritis that always affects the SI joints.
-It can lead to stiffness and severe pain in the SI joints.
-As the disease process continues, the SI joints fuse together and have no further motion.
+It can lead to stiffness and severe pain in the SI joints, due to inflammation in the sacroiliac joints (sacroiliitis).
+As the disease process continues, the SI joints can fuse together and have no range of motion.
 Once this occurs, there is no further pain associated with the SI joints.
+Rarely, bacterial infection can involve the sacroiliac joints.